smoz1986/WHAT-PRO/README.md

 ettercap -T -i $intervar -M ARP -w /root/etterlog/$filevar.pcap /$routervar//$targetvar/

+5. 'Wifiphisher' will start the WiFiPhisher module.
+The command line used is as follows:

+python wifiphisher.py -jI $invar -aI $rapvar

+6. 'Mana' will start a full nat interface of the Mana Toolkit.
+You will need to configure the 'hostapd.conf' file to ensure that it fits the profile of the AP you are trying to clone.
+However, this will be brought up as part of the initiation of the file

-5. 'AIRCRACK' will brute force the WPA key captured in any PCAPs acquired from a target AP.
+7. 'AIRCRACK' will brute force the WPA key captured in any PCAPs acquired from a target AP.
 All four EAPOLs from an AP and client from a single authentication and a very good wordlist will be required for this to work.
 Command line is as follows:

 aircrack-ng -b $bssidvar /root/airodumplog/pcap/$filevar.cap

-6. 'Metasploit' will fire up good old msfconsole for you to employ further at your hearts' content
+8. 'Metasploit' will fire up good old msfconsole for you to employ further at your hearts' content

 GEOLOCATION